Larry Heck: Awards and honors

 Larry Heck was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2016 for leadership in application of machine learning to spoken and text language processing.

+Heck was inducted as a Fellow of the National Academy of Inventors (NAI) in 2024.

 Heck received the 2017 Academy of Distinguished Engineering Alumni Award from the Georgia Institute of Technology.
 In the same year, he also received the Texas Tech University Whitacre College of Engineering Distinguished Engineer Award.

 Larry Heck has several best papers including the 2020 IEEE Signal Processing Society (SPS) Best Paper Award: “Using Recurrent Neural Networks for Slot Filling in Spoken Language Understanding” published in the IEEE/ACM Transactions on Audio, Speech, and Language Processing in March 2015, and the 2020 ACM Conference on Information and Knowledge Management (CIKM) Test of Time Award for the paper "Learning Deep Structured Semantic Models for Web Search using Clickthrough Data".
-Heck was inducted as a Fellow of the National Academy of Inventors (NAI) in 2024.